 “…experience hath shewn, that even under the best forms, those entrusted with power have, in time, and by slow operations, perverted it into tyranny; and it is believed that the most effectual means of preventing this would be, to illuminate, as far as practicable, the minds of the people at large…” -- Thomas Jefferson, “Bill for the More General Diffusion of Knowledge,” 1778

-Per a 2020 Pew Research Study, about half of Americans now receive their news from social media than from print sources "often" or at least some of the time.
+Per a 2020 Pew Research Study, about half of Americans now receive their news from social media rather than from print sources "often" or at least some of the time.

 As with previous studies, a majority of those who often get news on social media (57%) say they expect the news they see on these platforms to be largely inaccurate.
 Concerns about the inaccuracies in news on social media are prevalent even among those who say they prefer to get their news there.